 Reception class use Tapestry as their main platform for online learning.

-Zoom is also used for children to access live lessons.
+Zoom is also used for children to access some live lessons.

 Examples of Remote Learning at St. Paul's.

-We are incredibly proud of how hard all of our children have worked during lockdown and bubble closures.
+We are incredibly proud of how hard all of our children worked during the national lockdown and the awful bubble closures.
 Here are some examples of the children's brilliant work.